otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-github-versioning-cors-helmet-and-rate-limiting.md

 # 01: GitHub, Versioning, CORS, Helmet and Rate Limiting

-If you get stuck, a completed version of this project is available in the **exemplar** directory.

 ## GitHub

 In this course, we are going to use **GitHub** and **GitHub Classroom** to manage our development.
 Begin by clicking the following: